 When Jewish leaders complained that Mormons were posthumously baptizing Nazi victims, LDS officials originally agreed to stop; but they did not…until they received a second reminder.

-The ‘Kinderhook Plates’ were prepared and buried by New York locals trying to expose Joseph Smith, Jr. as a fraud.
+The ‘Kinderhook Plates’ were prepared and buried by Illinois locals trying to expose Joseph Smith, Jr. as a fraud.

 Joseph Smith: “I have translated a portion of them, and find they contain the history of the person with whom they were found.
 He was a descendant of Ham, through the loins of Pharaoh, king of Egypt, and that he received his kingdom from the Ruler of heaven and earth.”

 The Church is unwilling to offer an official apology for the actions of their leaders in the Mountain Meadows Massacre.

 The Book of Abraham clarifies the following Biblical event to include a circumstance where God would justify lying:

 “And it came to pass when I was come near to enter into Egypt, the Lord said unto me: Behold, Sarai, thy wife, is a very fair woman to look upon; Therefore it shall come to pass, when the Egyptians shall see her, they will say – She is his wife; and they will kill you, but they will save her alive; therefore see that ye do on this wise: Let her say unto the Egyptians, she is thy sister, and thy soul shall live.
 And it came to pass that I, Abraham, told Sarai, my wife, all that the Lord had said unto me – Therefore say unto them, I pray thee, thou art my sister, that it may be well with me for thy sake, and my soul shall live because of thee.”

 Mormons would have us believe they repudiate the actions of fundamentalist polygamist groups and seem quite embarrassed of their history of the practice of polygamy.